 It is a basic feature of our legal system that a person cannot transfer more rights to property than he owns.
 It would follow here that no holder of a document of title has greater rights in the goods than the holder's transferor-the one from whom she got the document (and thus the goods).
-But there are certain exceptions to this rule; for example, the power of a merchant in certain circumstances to transfer title to goods, even though the merchant himself did not have title to them.
-A critically important exception to the general rule arises when certain types of paper are sold; for example, commercial paper such as checks and notes.
+But there are certain exceptions to this rule; for example, Chapter 17 "Introduction to Sales and Leases" discusses the power of a merchant in certain circumstances to transfer title to goods, even though the merchant himself did not have title to them.
+A critically important exception to the general rule arises when certain types of paper are sold.
+Chapter 23 "Negotiation of Commercial Paper" discusses this rule as it relates to commercial paper such as checks and notes.
 To conclude this chapter, we discuss the rule as it applies to documents of title, sometimes known as commodity paper.